gt-ospo/oss-software-preservation/software-sustainability-best-practices.md

     plain_vm[A plain old Virtual Machine Image]
     vmnetx[VMNetX / Olive Executable Archive - quick startup with local resources; low cost]
 ```

+TODO

+3) Distribute it - should this be "server based distribution" vs "self hosted distribution"?
+differentiate distribution platforms
+- EaaSI - server hosted
+- VMNetX

+1) You can technically build a container with an executable (copying over the files from an existing OS).
+Should this box be different?

 ## General Guidance